jmholton/build_pdb/README.md

 ATOM     15  CB  ALA     3       2.153   1.233  10.171  1.00 20.00
 ATOM     16  OXT ALA     3       1.519  -0.000  12.707  1.00 20.00
 ```
 Which is the start of a peptide chain.
 You can add more by pre-pending more build commands to the tripeptide.pdb file and running that through `build_n2c.awk` again.
+And, of course, you can start with a real PDB file you have been working with and tack residues onto its C terminus.
+In all cases, however, the `BUILD` commands must appear in the flow of text before the atoms you want to build off of appear.
+To add residues onto the N terminus, use the `build_c2n.awk` script below.
 ##### debugging
 If you only see one ALA, its probably because your `echo` command doesn't know what `\n` means.
 It is supposed to denote a newline.
 Try this instead:
 ```